iotaledger/iota-wiki/internal/participate/contribute-to-wiki/for_tws/form.md

 #### Terminology

-Use consistent [terminology](./glossary.md) within a paragraph, article, project, and whole Wiki.
+Use consistent [terminology](./glossary.md) within a paragraph, article, project, and the whole Wiki.
 Avoid synonyms for technical terms unless you have mentioned that term beforehand and the relation is clear.

 If you refer to an object by its name, provide a qualifying noun: "the `sidebar.js` file", "the iota.rs library".